Direct comparison

 If you are still narrowing the shortlist, compare this page with SendPhoto vs Pic-Time, SendPhoto vs ShootProof, and the broader best client photo delivery platforms guide.

-Methodology and Disclosure
+Methodology and disclosure

-This page is written from SendPhoto's perspective and is meant to help photographers choose the right workflow.
-Competitor plans, features, and limits can change, so verify important purchase details on the vendor's current pricing and documentation pages.
+This comparison is written from SendPhoto perspective and is meant to help photographers choose the right workflow.
+We compare delivery workflow, client experience, privacy controls, proofing fit, and pricing posture.
+Use this page to narrow the shortlist, then verify important purchase details on the vendor current pricing and documentation pages.